 Because Computer Science 50 is offered through Harvard Extension School as "Computer Science E-52", you may sometimes hear Matt refer to the latter.
 The courses are one and the same.

-If you have questions or would like to discuss the material with others, you may want to join the Google Group at right.
-And if you'd like to implement these problem sets, you'll likely want to download the CS50 Appliance.
+If you have questions or would like to discuss the material with others, you may want to join the Google Group at left.

 Below are quizzes; other answers may be possible.
 Reviews were led by Rose Cao '11, Matthew Chartier '12, Jesse Cohen '10, Derek Lietz '09, and Mike Teodorescu '11.

-If you have questions or would like to discuss the material with others, you may want to join the Google Group at right.
+If you have questions or would like to discuss the material with others, you may want to join the Google Group at left.